 If your insurance coverage is terminated due to missed premium payments, you may have the option to reinstate it.
 However, the process and requirements for reinstatement can vary depending on the insurance company and policy.

-In some cases, you may be required to pay any missed premiums along with any applicable late fees and penalties.
+Sometimes, you may be required to pay any missed premiums, applicable late fees, and penalties.
 Additionally, the insurance company may impose a waiting period before coverage is reinstated, during which you will not have any insurance protection.

 5. Preventing Missed Premium Payments